pastcompute/oqgraph/README.md

 Rationale
 =========

-* Although a migration to github is in the works (https://mariadb.atlassian.net/browse/MDEV-5240), MariaDB is hosted on LaunchPad, which uses bzr
-* The full MariaDB history exceeds 80000 commits and in git form the .git directory exceeds 5GB.
+* The full MariaDB history exceeds 80000 commits and takes several seconds to load in `gitg`.
 The full history for OQGraph v3 is only ~1 MB...
-* Maintaining a standalone tree of the storage engine will allow us to consider backports to other versions of MariaDB
+* Developing a "standalone-able" tree of the storage engine may allow us to consider backports to other versions of MariaDB or other systems in the future